prapooskur/prapooskur.github.io/content/about.md

 I'm currently learning Java, Python, HTML, and CSS.

-In my free time, I enjoy playing video games with friends, learning new skills, and ....
+In my free time, I enjoy playing video games with friends, studying new skills, and writing new projects.

 You can contact me through [GitHub](https://github.com/prapooskur) and [Linkedin](https://www.linkedin.com/in/prasiddh-p-a4738a1b0/).